 Georgia State University’s strategic plan highlights efforts to increase the strength of its research activities while increasing the number and quality of its graduate and undergraduate programs.
 GSU’s neuroscience community continues to be an important factor in reaching those goals.
-As we enter the 2012-13 academic year the Neuroscience Institute can reflect on the rapid changes that have occurred and in just the past two years since we moved into new laboratories and offices in the Petit Science Building, and look forward to our continuing growth.
+As we enter this academic year the Neuroscience Institute continues to grow and more forward with cutting edge research and innovative educational programs.

 These accomplishments would not be possible without the extraordinary efforts and strong support of faculty, students, staff, and administrators across the University.
-Each year, neuroscience researchers and educators at GSU offer up new, innovative ideas that continue our momentum.
-Because of this, I am sure that neuroscience will continue to grow and strengthen at GSU, and remain an important component of the University’s strategic goals to move research and education to an even higher level.
+This includes not only the core faculty, staff and students of the Institute, but also the cooperative interactions among the many GSU departments that form the The Brains & Behavior Area of Focus which the NI administers.
+These departments – Biology, Psychology, Math & Statistics, Physics & Astronomy, Philosophy, and Computer Science – and their respective graduate programs form a campus-wide neuroscience community.
+Because of the strength of this community and its commitment to excellence in research and education, I am sure that neuroscience will continue to grow and strengthen at GSU, and remain an important component of the University’s strategic goals to move to an even higher level.

 Walter Wilczynski, PhD